By: Markus Groth, Cornelius Herzog, and Martin Zollneritsch

-This article first appeared in BRINK on January 27, 2019.
+This article first appeared in BRINK News on January 27, 2019.

 Manufacturing organizations are facing an unprecedented array of risks to their supply chains in the next few years.
 If not managed well, these risks may result in severe supply chain disruptions and delivery failures, with consequences for both manufacturers and customers.